CodingFree/Porting-FirefoxOS/ch1/ch1_configuration.md

 # Prerequisites #
 - An Android device supported in CyanogenMod 12.1.
 - A computer or **virtual machine** with Ubuntu 14.04 LTS (or later) installed.
 You will need a **64-bit version of Ubuntu**.
 Ubuntu 14.04 is recommended.
+- It will need at least **40 GB** for the repositories.
+So, take into consideration when assigning the disk capacity for the virtual machine.
+It will be explained when configuring the repositories.

 # Set up your Ubuntu 14.04 LTS (or later) build system #
 Since both Firefox OS and CyanogenMod use an AOSP base, it is (almost) enough to follow the [guide for AOSP](https://source.android.com/source/initializing.html) provided by Google.